Hebrews: Classical and late antiquity

 "Hebrews" can be used to designate the Jewish people, who are considered to be the descendants of the Hebrew people.
 The Epistle to the Hebrews, one of the books of the New Testament, was probably directed at Jewish Christians.

+In the 2nd century CE, the Greek geographer Pausanias used the term "Hebrews" as an alternative name for "Jews."
+In his work, Description of Greece, he refers to the "Hebrews beyond Syria" who rose in arms against the Roman emperor Hadrian.
+In another passage, while describing the Tombs of the Kings in Jerusalem, he mentions that "the Hebrews have a tomb, that of Helena."
+Similarly, Menander Rhetor, a rhetorician from Laodicea writing in the late 3rd century CE, referred to "the festival of the Hebrews living in Syria Palaestina" when describing the enduring tradition of Jewish pilgrimage to the site of the former Temple in Jerusalem.

+Porphyry of Tyre, the 3rd-century Neoplatonist philosopher from Phoenicia, mentioned "the wisdom of the Hebrews" alongside other nations known for their wisdom, referred to Moses as "the theologian of the Hebrews," and quoted Antonius Diogenes as listing the Hebrews among the peoples Pythagoras visited and learned the science of dreams from.

+Modern period

 A friend of mine in Warsaw told me about a Polish journalist who visited Israel for the first time.
 On his return he reported with great excitement:

 “You know what I’ve discovered?
 In Israel, too, there are Jews!”

 For this Pole, Jews are people who wear a long black kaftan and a big black hat. [...]

 This distinction between Israelis and Jews would not have surprised any of us 50 years ago.
 Before the foundation of the State of Israel, none of us spoke about a “Jewish state”.
 In our demonstrations we chanted: “Free Immigration!
 Hebrew State!”

 In almost all (Note: Hebrew-language) media quotations from those days, there appear the two words “Hebrew state”, almost never “Jewish state”.

 In some modern languages, including Armenian, Greek, Italian, Romanian, and many Slavic languages, the name Hebrews (with linguistic variations) is the standard ethnonym for Jews; but in many other languages in which both terms exist, it is currently considered derogatory to call Jews "Hebrews".

 Among certain left-wing or liberal circles of Judaic cultural lineage, the word "Hebrew" is used as an alternatively secular description of the Jewish people (e.g., Bernard Avishai's The Hebrew Republic or left-wing wishes for a "Hebrew-Arab" joint cultural republican state).
 It is also used in some circles as a secular description of people of Judaic cultural lineage who practice other religions or none, including Hebrew Catholics.